whisthq/whist/client-applications/desktop/README.md

 Subscribers to observables can live anywhere in your codebase, which allows for complete decoupling of logging and logic.
 By "spying" on the emissions of each observable, we can implement sophisticated logging without peppering every function with `log` statements.

 You can even set up loggers based on the the behavior of multiple observables to test your expectations about the program.
-You might subscribe to both `containerPollingRequest` and `containerPollingSuccess`, and fire a `log.warning` if you see two requests before a success.
+You might subscribe to both `mandelboxPollingRequest` and `mandelboxPollingSuccess`, and fire a `log.warning` if you see two requests before a success.
 That would be a pretty difficult task with traditional, imperative logging.

 A handy file during development is `main/debug.ts`.
 When the environment variable `DEBUG` is `true`, `debug.ts` will print out the value of almost any observable when that observable emits a new value.
 It has a simple schema to control which observables print and what their ouput looks like.
 You might find keeping it on all the time because it adds so much visibility into the program.